Mugwe76/frontier-hotel/README.md

  Enjoy all the luxury and comfort you have come to expect from a frontier hotel in the superior room. <br />
  Designed as an ideal space for work and relaxation alike,<br />
   all our rooms are elegantly decorated and equipped with all the latest conveniences, including mini bar and in-room electronic safe.<br />
-   all our rooms have completely wi-fi access and are also equipped with working desk and flat-screen TV</p> </span>
+   all our rooms have completely wi-fi access and are also equipped with working desk and flat-screen TV<br />
  </b>
  <a href="http://https://frontier-hotel-rumuruti.business.site/"><img src="https://images.app.goo.gl/FzY3KMSqbqPaKn4c7" width="350" height="400" alt=""></a>
  </p>